 A list of findings, alone, is often not enough to fully communicate how users conceptualize a topic or why they experienced a certain struggle.
 Through analysis and synthesis of the data gathered in a research study, we are able to distill insights that connect the dots between related concerns and provide an additional layer of understanding.
 These synthesized research findings evolve into a cohesive collection of insights that enables stakeholders to make informed decisions.
 We support each insight with evidence that can be referenced during discussions, typically in the form of video clips, interview quotes, or statistical data.

-At GitLab, we measure the impact of our research by:
+At GitLab, we track the insights generated by research studies by:

 There are two types of insights: Actionable and Informative.